yojoots/libbitcoin-system-wiki/Cryptodynamic-Principles.md

 Cryptodynamics is a term coined here for the purpose of easily referring to the fundamental principles of [Bitcoin](Glossary#bitcoin).
 This is intended to both inform understanding of Bitcoin and differentiate it from other technologies.
 The principles are the minimal subset of cryptoeconomic principles necessary to achieve this objective.

-While the choice of name is not essential, a rationale for the choice is provided below.
+While the choice of name is not essential, a rationale for it is provided below.

 ### Crypto